 The actual cost of a cruise

 The stated cruise fare on the website is just the base cost, like buying a car without all the options.
-Gratuities (averaging $17/day) and optional insurance (we purchase our own separately), internet packages, drink packages, dining packages, and shore excursions are all additional charges.
+Gratuities (averaging $17/day) optional insurance (we purchase our own separately), internet packages, drink packages, dining packages, and shore excursions are all additional charges.
 It adds up!

 Credit cards and point or miles